Find Out More

 Mission Statement

-Faculty affiliated with the Evans Center hold academic appointments with different departments.
-The Center provides opportunities for collaborations within Affinity Research Collaboratives (ARCs) organized around foci of common research interests.
-The extraordinary strength in biomedical and physical sciences at Boston University, and the support and development of the ARCs create opportunities for new interdisciplinary approaches to both research and training in biomedical research.
-Basic science discovery promoted by ARCs are also available to the Clinical and Translational Science Institute and to other centers for collaborative translational applications.
+The Evans Center provides opportunities for collaborations within Affinity Research Collaboratives (ARCs) that practice approaches of convergence science through integration of technical and conceptual expertise of different disciplines.
+The extraordinary strength in biomedical and physical sciences at Boston University, and the support and development of the ARCs create opportunities for new interdisciplinary-aided biomedical discovery and training.
+Research topics are mainly selected by faculty, mentored by the center, with the goal of addressing emerging biomedical and societal challenges.
+Basic science discovery promoted by ARCs are available to the Clinical and Translational Science Institute and to other entities for collaborative translational applications, and technology developments.

 See More